bOti234/roguelike-game-with-pygame-library/README.md

 -Added a few images for the passive skills and one for the talents.

 -Started working on the description for the passive skills.

+### Update v1.1.2

+-Finished description of passives.
+Started working on the description of weapons.

+-Adjusted balance of all weapons and weaponkit spawn rate.

+-Moved images around in the selector menu.
+Added description in the menu.

+-Started working on the movement of boomerang.

+-Added todo list in readme.

+## TODO list:

+-Creating a buffs (and debuffs) list/dict/class for the player where I manage all the stat buffs for weapons, bullets, kits, player.

+-Putting the exp orbs behind/under the enemies.
+Currently they are drawn over the enemies

+-Adding images for the rest of the talents.

+-Making the design of the selectors better (e.g., fixing image sizes, positions, making letters larger, creating borders for the boxes, other colours)

+-Adding an option to upgrade damage / attack speed for the weaponkit when every weapon upgrade is maxed out.

+-Adding an option to upgrade player speed / heal player / create a weapon kit when every other passive is maxed out.

+-Fixing balance of enemies. (stats and spawn rate)

+-Fixing balance of rifle and orb.

+-Fixing movement and hitbox of boomerang.

+-Implementing all passives.

+-Creating all talent images.
+Implementing all talents.

+-There are other problems that need to be fixed, but those didn't really come to my mind.
+There are also biger parts of the project that are not yet implemented, those come later (e.g., main menu, settings menu, map selector, starter weapon selector, log in/sign up. user profile editing, scoreboard, etc.)